Bounded Model Checking for Hyperproperties: Related Work

 \section{Related Work}

-There has been a lot of recent progress in automatically {verifying}~\cite{frs15,fmsz17,fht18,cfst19} and {monitoring}~\cite{ab16,fhst19,bsb17,bss18,fhst18,sssb19,hst19} HyperLTL specifications.
+There has been a lot of recent progress in automatically verifying~\cite{frs15,fmsz17,fht18,cfst19} and monitoring~\cite{ab16,fhst19,bsb17,bss18,fhst18,sssb19,hst19} HyperLTL specifications.
 HyperLTL is also supported by a growing set of tools, including the model checker MCHyper~\cite{frs15,cfst19}, the satisfiability checkers EAHyper~\cite{fhs17} and MGHyper~\cite{fhh18}, and the runtime monitoring tool RVHyper~\cite{fhst18}.

 The complexity of the \emph{model checking} for HyperLTL for tree-shaped, acyclic, and general graphs was rigorously investigated in~\cite{bf18}.
 The first algorithms for model checking HyperLTL and HyperCTL$^*$ using alternating automata were introduced in~\cite{frs15}.
-These technique, however, were not able to deal with alternating HyperLTL formulas in a fully automated fashion.
+These techniques, however, were not able to deal in practice with alternating HyperLTL formulas in a fully automated fashion.
+We also note that previous approaches that reduce model checking HyperLTL---typically of formulas without quantifier alternations---to model checking LTL can use BMC in the LTL model checking phase.
+However, this is a completely different approach than the one presented here, as these approaches simply instruct the model checker to use a BMC \emph{after} the problem has beenfully reduced to an LTL model checking problem while we avoid this translation.

 These algorithms were then extended to deal with hyperliveness and alternating formulas in~\cite{cfst19} by finding a winning strategy in $\forall\exists$ games.
-In this paper, we take an alternative approach by reducing the model checking problem to QBF solving, which is arguably more effective for finding bugs.
+In this paper, we take an alternative approach by reducing the model checking problem to QBF solving, which is arguably more effective for finding bugs (in case a finite witness exists).

 The {\em satisfiability} problem for HyperLTL is shown to be undecidable in general but decidable for the $\exists^*\forall^*$ fragment and for any fragment that includes a $\forall\exists$ quantifier alternation~\cite{fh16}.
-The hierarchy of hyperlogics beyond HyperLTL has been studied in~\cite{cfhh19}.
+The hierarchy of hyperlogics beyond HyperLTL were studied in~\cite{cfhh19}.
 The synthesis problem for HyperLTL has been studied in problem in~\cite{bf19} in the form of {\em program repair}, in~\cite{bf20} in the form of {\em controller synthesis}, and in~\cite{fhlst20} for the general case.